Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 ### XP Criteria

 - [ ] Did you participate in the session?
-- [ ] Did you build on your character's personality/backstory?
-- [ ] Did you defeat an enemy that posed a threat to yourself, your ideals, or your personal goal?
+- [ ] Did you make strategic progress towards your party's goal?
 - [ ] Did you make strategic progress towards your personal goal?
-- [ ] Did you defeat an enemy that posed a threat to your party, its companions, or its group goal?
+- [ ] Did you defeat an enemy that posed a threat to you or your goals?
-- [ ] Did you make strategic progress towards your party's goal?
+- [ ] Did your character grow as a person?
+- [ ] Were you the session MVP?

 ### Level Rewards